L-Scofano/AboutLatentRoles/README.md

 ![teaser](teaser.png)

-## The code will be released shortly
+:newspaper: ## The code will be released shortly